Rricarrd/CE-CFD-Potential-Flow/README.md

 # CFD-CE

-Repository for the Section of CFD in the Computational Engineering subject at UPC - ESEIAAT - MUEA The repository will be devoted to the development of an exercise about the resolution of a channel flow using the potential flow formulation.
+C++ implementation of the resolution of a channel flow considering a potential flow and a finite volume nuermical method.

 Check the documentation for a full report on the exercise and its resolution.